-- · a difference between internal combustion only, electric only, plug-in hybrid or non-plug-in hybrid - for internal combustion engines: - o a different configuration e.g., number of cylinders, arrangement of cylinders - a different induction method between naturally aspirated, turbocharged, supercharged or turbocharged+supercharged - o a different fuel type e.g., petrol, diesel, LPG (this does not extend to a difference in fuel grade such as regular unleaded vs premium unleaded) - o a difference in capacity of: - ♦ for L-group vehicles, at least 30% - ♦ for M-group vehicles, at least 20% - for electric-only vehicles (not hybrids) a difference in driving range on a single charge of at least 10% - an increase in maximum power of at least 30% - · a different transmission type - · a higher number of gears in the transmission - a difference in number or position of powered axles e.g. FWD, AWD, RWD - a different number of steered axles - a different body shape e.g., sedan, station wagon, hatchback, coupé, convertible - a different number of side doors - a difference in the maximum number of suitable seating positions of at least 50% examples: - a 3-seater has 50% more seats than an Aus-provided 2-seater - √ a 5-seater has 150% more seats than an Aus-provided 2-seater - √ a 2-seater has 50% fewer seats than an Aus-provided 4-seater - a 7-seater has 40% more seats than an Aus-provided 5-seater - a 2-seater has 33% fewer seats than an Aus-provided 3-seater - a different vehicle category - features designed to assist a person with a disability.
+- a difference between internal combustion only, electric only, plug-in hybrid or non-plug-in hybrid - for internal combustion engines: - a different configuration e.g., number of cylinders, arrangement of cylinders - a different induction method between naturally aspirated, turbocharged, supercharged or turbocharged+supercharged

+- a difference in capacity of: - > for L-group vehicles, at least 30% - for M-group vehicles, at least 20% - for electric-only vehicles (not hybrids) a difference in driving range on a single charge of at least 10% - an increase in maximum power of at least 30% - a different transmission type - a higher number of gears in the transmission - a difference in number or position of powered axles e.g. FWD, AWD, RWD - a different number of steered axles - a different body shape e.g., sedan, station wagon, hatchback, coupé, convertible - a different number of side doors - a difference in the maximum number of suitable seating positions of at least 50% examples: - a 3-seater has 50% more seats than an Aus-provided 2-seater - a 5-seater has 150% more seats than an Aus-provided 2-seater - a 2-seater has 50% fewer seats than an Aus-provided 4-seater - a 7-seater has 40% more seats than an Aus-provided 5-seater - a 2-seater has 33% fewer seats than an Aus-provided 3-seater - · a different vehicle category - features designed to assist a person with a disability.